aderusha/DDD-Printable-Wall-Control-System/README.md

-# DDD Printable Wall Control
+# DDD Printable Wall Control System

 The DDD Printable Wall Control project provides a wide range of modular pegboard hangers for use with the [Wall Control powder-coated steel pegboard solutions available on Amazon](https://amzn.to/35emTsm).
 After much research I landed on Wall Control as a durable, high-strength and low-price organization solution which works with existing 1/4" standard pegboard pegs.
 The panels also add 1" slots which allows for greater strength and rigidity for compatible hangers.
 I've found their panels to be inexpensive, well-made, and available in a range of colors and sizes.